steelkiwi/django-skd-smoke/README.rst

      - No
    * - user_credentials
      - dict or callable object which returns dict to login user using ``django.test.TestCase.client.login``
      - No
+   * - redirect_to
+     - plain url as string which is checked if only status is one of the next: 301, 302, 303, 307
+     - No

 **NOTE!** All callables take your ``TestCase`` as the first argument so